Interrogations about the self, the personal and collective unconscious and the representation of dreams are at the core of my work.

 My work examines the representation of nocturnal dreams, focusing mainly on those which appear in the hypnagogic state of sleeping.
 These are the ones that go through our minds as we fall asleep or slowly awaken.
 Being stuck by the images I turn them into paintings.
 Some of my dreams are transferred to canvas without any translation, while others are corrected by waking reasoning.
 I prefer to develop a canvas soon after the dream experience, when the vision is still very clear in my head.
 In this case the painting will not only depict a scene or an object, but can give back the feelings related to the dream.
 My artworks are characterized by unrealistic, vivid colours which give them dreamlike quality.

 I investigate the potential of lucid dreaming in the creation process.

-I incorporate fragmented texts into my works as a metaphor for the subconscious.
+I paint mainly with acrylics, incorporating text elements on different languages into my paintings as a symbol of multiculturality and constant change; which has been very important factors of my life.
+The fragmented texts are a metaphor for the unconscious as well.
 The same way as these texts cannot be fully read or understood; the information from our unconscious cannot be completely retrieved.

 2016 - Present, MFA (Fine Art) - Nottingham Trent University, UK

 2014-2015, L3 Award in Education and Training - Grantham College, UK